SauravMishraaa/Healtify-App/README.md

 3. Test your changes rigorously before creating a pull request

 ## TODOS
-1. Creating UI using Figma.
+1. Creating a UI using Figma.
+2. Creating a landing/home page for the user.
-2. Creating a landing page.
+3. Creating a signup/signin page.

 ## Future Ideas
 1. Integrating a diet based recommendation model